Arjitk2002/Arjitk2002/README.md

 - 👋 Hi, I’m @Arjitk2002
 - 👀 I’m interested in ...Machine Learning, Artificial Intelligence ,
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...WEB Development and React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Front End Projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...arjitoffc@gmail.com

 <!---
 Arjitk2002/Arjitk2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.